 CMPD: Detectives share information in early stages of assault investigation

-Officers with the Charlotte-Mecklenburg Police Department hosted a media conference on recent assault investigations, two of which were sexual in the city, on Saturday.
+Charlotte-Mecklenburg Police held a news conference Saturday to discuss several assault investigations, two of which involved sexual assaults.

 During the conference, detectives described the suspect in the investigations as a Hispanic man around five feet, five inches, in his 20s or 30s with a medium build.
 The suspect was wearing a dark-colored hoodie and dark pants during the incidents.

-Officials also shared a picture of the suspect’s vehicle, a silver Jeep, which they believe is a 2010 model.
+Officials also shared a picture of the suspect’s vehicle, a silver Jeep, possibly a 2010 edition of a Liberty, Commander, or Patriot.

 Detectives with the Charlotte-Mecklenburg Police Department’s Sexual Assault Unit are looking for a suspect in multiple assault cases, including two sexual assaults, that occurred across multiple CMPD divisions.